NRCan/geo-deep-learning/README.md

 If you think you're not skilled or experienced enough to contribute, this is **not TRUE**!
 Don't be affraid to help us, every one start somewhere and it will be our pleasure to help you to help us.

+You can find more information on how to create a good issue on a github project [Here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).

 ## **Citing Geo Deep Learning**
 Citations help us justify the effort that goes into building and maintaining this project.